How to Set a License for GroupDocs.Editor in Java Using InputStream

 Setting License from Stream (Feature Overview)

-Set up GroupDocs.Editor using an InputStream for licensing.
-This approach is useful in web applications where licenses are stored remotely or need dynamic fetching.
+Setting up GroupDocs.Editor using an InputStream is especially handy for web applications where licenses are stored remotely or need dynamic fetching.

 Step 1: Import Required Classes